 What Will You Study

-We have over 100 research students, making this one of the largest and most successful centres for sociological PhDs in Europe.
+We have about 100 research students, making this one of the largest and most successful centres for sociological PhDs in Europe.

 We place great emphasis on the importance of the relationship between yourself and your supervisor and welcome applications that match any of our staff interests or those of our research centres.